GiantSteps/house-harmonic-filler/README.md

   <img src="/doc/img-harmony.png"/>
 </p>

-Each dot in the two-dimensional grid represents one MIDI file in the analysed corpus, which serves as the reference musical material on which variations are performed in real-time.
+Each dot in the two-dimensional plot represents one of such 4-bar MIDI loop in the analysed corpus, which serves as the reference musical material on which variations are performed in real-time.
+They are organized following a double classification of diatonic-chromatic (measured as the number of semitones present on each file) and minor-major (calculated as the distance with theoretical scales and modes).
+You could select a different progression by clicking on each dot, or alternatively by clicking on the *next* and *previous* buttons above.

-For the current study, we have used limited resources publicly available on the internet.
-We have selected homophonic MIDI chord loops under tags of deep house piano, classic house piano and deep house chords.
-However, you could analyize your own corpus of MIDI files with the analysis patch provided.
+The loops are analyised relatively, so you could transpose each midi loop to any of the twelve pitch classes with the *key* wheel.

+#####Keyboard

 <p align="center">
   <img src="/doc/img-loop.png"/>